WICG/turtledove/FLEDGE.md

 ##### 3.1.2 Trusted Signals Server in TEE

 If `trustedBiddingSignalsCoordinator` or `trustedScoringSignalsCoordinator` is specified, the bidding or scoring signals request will be sent to a trusted key-value-type server running in a TEE using [the version 2 protocol](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md#query-api-version-2).

+If an auction specifies `perBuyerTKVSignals` or `sellerTKVsignals`, they will be serialized as JSON and included in the signals request.

 Once an on-device auction is initiated, the browser will make an HTTP POST request to a base URL such as `https://www.kv-server.example/getvalues`, which comes from the interest group's `trustedBiddingSignalsURL` or auction config's `trustedScoringSignalsURL`.
 The other information for the trusted signals request will be put into the request body, with CBOR encoding and HPKE encryption as described in [FLEDGE Key/Value Server APIs Explainer](https://github.com/WICG/turtledove/blob/master/FLEDGE_Key_Value_Server_API.md).